What is a dual-purpose test?

 Client: Irish SaaS company, FY2024, revenue EUR 22M, IFRS reporter.

 Galway licenses cloud-based project management software on annual subscription contracts.
 The engagement team designed a dual-purpose test over subscription revenue.
+Here is how the file was structured.

-Execute the test: For each of the 40 selected subscription lines, the team inspected: (a) the revenue manager's approval on the contract (test of controls element), and (b) the contract amount, billing period, start date, and revenue allocation schedule against the recorded revenue entry (substantive element).
+For each of the 40 selected subscription lines, the team inspected: (a) the revenue manager's approval on the contract (test of controls element), and (b) the contract amount, billing period, start date, and revenue allocation schedule against the recorded revenue entry (substantive element).

-Evaluate results separately: Control element: 39 of 40 contracts showed revenue manager approval.
+Control element: 39 of 40 contracts showed revenue manager approval.
 One contract (EUR 8,400 annual subscription, Client #IE-2219) showed approval by the sales director instead of the revenue manager.
 Deviation rate: 2.5% (1/40).
 Substantive element: all 40 revenue entries matched the underlying contract amounts, billing periods, and allocation schedules.
 Zero misstatements identified.

 Key standard references